 \section{Introduction}

-The idea of the noncommutative quantum field theory originates from 1940's when it was applied to cure the divergencies in quantum field theory before the renormalization approach was born \cite{snyder}.
-Nevertheless, it was demonstrated that the divergencies were not removed \cite{yang}.
+The idea of noncommutative quantum field theory originates from the 1940s, when it was applied to cure the divergencies in quantum field theory before the renormalization approach was born \cite{snyder}.
+It was demonstrated that the divergencies were not removed \cite{yang}.
 Later on, it was shown in \cite{witten} that the noncommutative quantum field theory describes effectively the low energy limit of the string theory on a noncommutative manifold.
-In the simplest case, the description of the noncommutative space-time is given by a constant parameter, $\theta^{\mu\nu}$, that its space-space (-time) components correspond to the magnetic (electric) field.
+In the simplest case, the description of the noncommutative space-time is given by a constant parameter, $\theta^{\mu\nu}$, of which the space-space (-time) components correspond to the magnetic (electric) field.
 The space-time noncommutative field theories suffer from the unitarity violation of the S-matrix \cite{mehen} while the space-space noncommutative field theories face another obstacle, mixing of ultraviolet and infrared singularities \cite{minwalla}.
-The problem of the non-unitary S-matrix was studied in \cite{fredenhagen} but includes some inconsistencies.\\ In fact, space-time noncommutativity leads to the higher orders of time derivatives of the fields in the Lagrangian which make the quantization procedure of the theory different from that of the commutative counterpart.
+The problem of the non-unitary S-matrix was studied in \cite{fredenhagen-1,fredenhagen-2,fredenhagen-3} but these works include some inconsistencies.\\ In fact, space-time noncommutativity leads to the higher orders of time derivatives of the fields in the Lagrangian which make the quantization procedure of the theory different from that of the commutative counterpart.
 For example in \cite{ghasemkhani}, the perturbative quantization of the noncommutative QED in 1+1 dimensions has been analyzed up to ${\cal{O}}(\theta^{3})$.
-In the present work, the noncommutative two dimensional QED with massless fermions in Euclidean space $(x_{2}\equiv it)$ is considered.
+In the present work, the noncommutative two-dimensional QED with massless fermions in Euclidean space $(x_{2}\equiv it)$ is considered.
 The purpose of this paper is to concentrate on the mass spectrum of the theory at higher loops.